well-known-components/http-server/etc/http-server.api.md

     handleUpgrade(request: http.IncomingMessage, socket: Socket, upgradeHead: Buffer, callback: (client: any, request: http.IncomingMessage) => void): void;
 }

+// @public (undocumented)
+export type WsEvents = {
+    open: any;
+    message: ArrayBuffer;
+    close: any;
+    error: Error;
+};

+// @public (undocumented)
+export type WsUserData = uwslib.WebSocket & Emitter<WsEvents> & {
+    aborted: boolean;
+    websocketConnect: WebSocketCallback;
+    readyState: number;
+    readonly CONNECTING: 0;
+    readonly OPEN: 1;
+    readonly CLOSING: 2;
+    readonly CLOSED: 3;
+};

 // Warnings were encountered during analysis:
 //
+// dist/uws.d.ts:15:5 - (ae-forgotten-export) The symbol "WebSocketCallback" needs to be exported by the entry point index.d.ts
-// dist/router.d.ts:20:5 - (ae-forgotten-export) The symbol "Layer" needs to be exported by the entry point index.d.ts
+// src/router.ts:45:3 - (ae-forgotten-export) The symbol "Layer" needs to be exported by the entry point index.d.ts
-// dist/types.d.ts:24:5 - (ae-incompatible-release-tags) The symbol "ws" is marked as @public, but its signature references "WebSocketServer" which is marked as @alpha
+// src/types.ts:31:5 - (ae-incompatible-release-tags) The symbol "ws" is marked as @public, but its signature references "WebSocketServer" which is marked as @alpha

 // (No @packageDocumentation comment for this package)